National Preservation Month – May 2017

-In celebration of National Preservation Month during the month of May, Preservation Dallas will embark on a series of events to raise awareness about the importance of historic preservation in Dallas.
-To continue and broaden the dialogue, Preservation Dallas will tie the month-long celebration in with the 50th anniversary of National Historic Preservation Act.
-In partnership with several groups, a slate of free and ticketed public events, exhibits, talks, and tours will punctuate the month by spotlighting historic places that matter in Dallas.
-National, state and local experts will share insights on preserving cultural heritage and why preservation matters in hopes of getting North Texans talking about how sheltering a city’s history lays the foundation for its future growth.
+After a very successful celebration of National Preservation Month during the month of May last year, Preservation Dallas is bringing back the celebration again this year with a series of of free and ticketed public events to raise awareness about the importance of historic preservation in Dallas.
+Working with our partners we are once again holding tours, lectures, panels, the scavenger hunt and our capstone yearly event the Preservation Achievement Awards.
+Throughout the month we are spotlighting historic places that matter in Dallas.
+National, state and local experts will share insights on preserving cultural heritage and why preservation is important in the hopes of getting North Texans talking about the importance of the a city’s historic places.

 A city’s essence derives from its history and its buildings.
 It is what attracts people to it, and gives them a foundation on which to build.
 It is the reason for our steady preservation drumbeat at Preservation Dallas.
 During National Preservation Month, we hope everyone will take time to notice and celebrate the unique historic places that make Dallas special, give it character, and distinguish it from other cities across the nation.

 Below are events during the month organized by Preservation Dallas or its partners:

 May 1- July 31, Daily (Hours vary by day)

 The Architectural Styles of Dallas Exhibit

 Dallas History and Archives Division – 7th Floor